-The Problem: The people of Paris were plagued with great sores which encompassed their limbs.
-To which the only cure was a trip to St. Mary’s church in Paris where Duke Hugh the Great, Count of Paris nourished the ill with his own holy stores of grain.
-The ill were quickly cured, but as soon as they returned home they came back down with the terrible sores.
+The Problem: When the people of Paris were tormented with painful boils and sores, the only cure seemed to be a trip to St. Mary’s church in Paris.
+There Duke Hugh the Great nourished the ill with his own holy stores of grain.
+The ill quickly recovered, but as soon as they returned home, they were plagued again with the terrible sores.

-The Cause: Ergot poisoning.
-Ergot is a fungus that grows on rye during cold, damp conditions.
+The Cause: Ergot is a fungus that grows on rye during cold, damp conditions.
 When the grain is ground up and then made into bread, people consume the fungus and poisoning ensues.
 There are three different types of ergotism: gangrenous, convulsive, and hallucinogenic.
 In the case of the Paris epidemic, sufferers were stricken with the gangrenous type of ergotism.
-So why were they cured when they went St. Mary’s?
-The answer is quite simple.
-Duke Hugh’s stores of grain were better maintained, and therefore, not contaminated with ergot so when people ate his grains their ergotism went away, but as soon as they returned home they consumed their contaminated grain causing them to once again come down with the poisoning.
+So why were victims cured when they went St. Mary’s?
+The answer is simple.
+Since Duke Hugh’s stores of grain were better maintained, they weren’t contaminated with ergot.
+When people ate his grains their ergotism went away, but as soon as they returned home, they consumed their contaminated grain and were poisoned again.

 3. The French Disease (1490’s)

-The Problem: During the siege of Naples in 1493 a strange disease spread quickly from the French to the Italians causing sores at the site of infection, which later spread.
-Victims ended up covered with dark green, pussy boils which burned horribly.
-The disease eventually effected the mental capacities, leading to insanity.
-Because it wasn’t until the French invasion, the illness became known as the French disease.
-It quickly spread throughout Europe, but within fifty years symptoms of the disease became sufficiently mild.
+The Problem: During the siege of Naples in 1493, a strange disease spread rapidly from the French to the Italians, causing sores at the site of infection.
+As the illness progressed, painful, green, pus-filled boils spread across victims’ bodies.
+Eventually, the disease affected the mental capacities of its victims and many went insane.
+Because the Italians were first infected during the French invasion, the illness became known as the French disease.
+It quickly spread throughout Europe, but within fifty years, the disease and its symptoms became less debilitating.